Scaling Real-Time Gaming Leaderboards with DynamoDB and Rockset

 Rockset is purpose-built to serve real-time analytics at scale.
 Rockset uses an indexing approach to deliver millisecond latency complex analytics to millions of gamers.

 Indexes are an additional data structure that works like a lookup table on the indexed fields, enabling fast data retrieval at query time.
 FAANG companies like Google and Facebook have employed indexing systems to power text search, newsfeed content, spam detection, advertising and more.

 Rockset took the same approach of the FAANGs- index everything.
-That means, any semi-structured, geo or time series data is ingested and indexed in a search index, columnar index and row index for fast queries out-of-the-box.
+That means, any semi-structured, geo or time series data is ingested and indexed in multiple ways for fast queries out-of-the-box.
 This removes the need for tedious, time-consuming index creation and management.
+Rockset's Converged Index™ efficiently enables queries on new data to be available almost instantly and to perform incredibly fast.
 It also enables developers to easily incorporate new signals as the game or the criteria evolve.
 We think the flexibility of indexing everything is the key to releasing new social gaming features rapidly.

 Rockset meets the challenging requirements for leaderboards with the following core features:

 - One-second data latency: Rockset processes data in real-time and makes new data queryable in less than a second.
 Rockset uses RocksDB's LSM trees to cache incoming writes and makes writes visible to existing queries as soon as they happen.

 - Fully mutable Converged Index™: Mutability is key to processing constantly changing data such as gamer profile, behaviors and more and making that available for querying.

 - SQL on schemaless data: Rockset delivers search, aggregations and joins on any data without requiring any data modeling or performance tuning.
 This makes it easy for gaming companies to analyze data in modern formats.